 - A bank profile and statements for the last 60 days

 - You are awaiting any other source of income (i.e. CPP, EI, WCB, etc.)

 - A family member sponsored you into Canada

-The income assistance application is set up as an online application and so you will need to get access to a computer from a friend, your local library or at your nearest community services office.
+The IA application is set up as an online application and so you will need to get access to a computer from a friend, your local library or at your nearest community services office.
 If you are having difficulty completing the application on your own, contact your local advocacy office to make an appointment for help.